 The "Aristocrat of Bands," the appellation given to the school's "Marching 100," brought national recognition and distinction to the university when it performed on national television in 1960 at halftime during the Baltimore Colts-Green Bay Packers professional football game in Baltimore, Maryland.
-Reportedly, TV announcer Lenny Nelson declared that he had never seen stadium spectators remain in their seats amazed and electrified at the performance of the "Aristocrat of Bands," as they went through their thirty-two intricate steps and drills on the field.
-Greer's Aristocrats had the unique distinction of combining high-quality musicianship with high-quality showmanship, never sacrificing their booming symphonic sound regardless of the movements and intricate dance steps.
+Reportedly, TV announcer Lenny Nelson declared that he had never seen stadium spectators remain in their seats amazed and electrified performance of "Aristocrat of Bands," as they went through their thirty-two intricate steps and drills on the field.
+Greer's Aristocrats had the unique distinction of combining highquality musicianship with highquality showmanship, never sacrificing their booming symphonic sound regardless of the movements and intricate dance steps.
 Between 1955 and 1978, the TSU band performed half-time shows at nine professional football games.
 TSU's Aristocrat of Bands also appeared in the Orange Blossom Classic in Miami, the Blues Bowl in Memphis, and the Grantland Rice Bowl in Wichita Falls, Texas.